rack/rack-attack/README.md

 ### Testing pull requests

-To run the rspec test suite, you will need both [Redis](http://redis.io/) and [Memcached](https://memcached.org/) running locally and bound to IP `127.0.0.1` on default ports (`6379` for Redis, and `11211` for Memcached) and able to be accessed without authentication.
+To run the minitest test suite, you will need both [Redis](http://redis.io/) and [Memcached](https://memcached.org/) running locally and bound to IP `127.0.0.1` on default ports (`6379` for Redis, and `11211` for Memcached) and able to be accessed without authentication.